daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 When we Bullish then we are looking for 2 things: a) it's going up for Buy-stops - above a high or relative equal highs, or b) it's going up for Premium Fair Value Gap - some kind of inefficiency where market has dropped in a previous as far as 60 days back, some old high, some old price decline where is a FVG, it's going up to that level to re-price.
-That's the only two reasons why price is going to go up
+That's the only two reasons why price is going to go up.

 The market will where money is.
-If there are no money they will engineer it
+If there are no money they will engineer it.

 ### NWOG - New Week Opening Gap
 [NWOG - New Week Opening Gap](https://www.youtube.com/watch?v=WKKnlIIkBTk&list=PLVgHx4Z63pabpjlduWBaEsn8VMtALhjGV&index=39&pp=iAQB)

-When analyzing NWOG, don't use daily charts, use something like 5m charts
+When analyzing NWOG, don't use daily charts, use something like 5m charts.

 Use Fri closing price.
 Use Sun opening price.
 And C.E. in between them

-ICT NWOG it's a tool with is giving information on large funds fair value meaning the market will gyrate in between current and previous NWOG
+ICT NWOG it's a tool with is giving information on large funds fair value meaning the market will gyrate in between current and previous NWOG.

 NWOG it a real liquidity void there is no trading there, so when market moves away from that after re-pricing into it, it can refer back to it weeks ago, a month ago or more.
-So we need to keep at least of 5 of them on our charts for proper perspective of large funds valuation
+So we need to keep at least of 5 of them on our charts for proper perspective of large funds valuation.

 If we are moving around current and previous NWOG then we are in consolidation.
-If in a trending days we are moving away from current NWOG then we might expect to get back to it later
+If in a trending days we are moving away from current NWOG then we might expect to get back to it later.

 There are two NWOGs, and we should prepare two templates in our TradingView for these gaps:
 1. NWOG Actual, which is forming from Fri 16:69 closing price and Sun 18:00 opening price.
 2. NWOG, which is forming from Fri 16:69 closing price and Mon 9:30 opening price.

-By looking on a difference between these two NWOG and NWOG Actual we can learn how fair valuation is utilized during the week and/or even month
+By looking on a difference between these two NWOG and NWOG Actual we can learn how fair valuation is utilized during the week and/or even month.

 ### March 21, 2023 Live Tape Reading - Conquering Your Fear Of Entries
 [March 21, 2023 Live Tape Reading - Conquering Your Fear Of Entries](https://www.youtube.com/watch?v=hQ379EuyNKQ&list=PLVgHx4Z63pabpjlduWBaEsn8VMtALhjGV&index=42&ab_channel=TheInnerCircleTrader)

-General rule: skip 1st 30 minutes (9:30-10:00) while forming Morning Session's OR (Opening Range) to complete because it can be Judas Swing (fake move)
+General rule: skip 1st 30 minutes (9:30-10:00) while forming Morning Session's OR (Opening Range) to complete because it can be Judas Swing (fake move).

 ORG (Opening Range Gap) 15:59-9:30.
 If we opened higher, we are wait for trap (meaning price go higher but fail go higher next and can drop inside our ORG.
-I may just touch it or close 50% or close completely, we don't know, but this is ideal scenario for us, it's potential opportunity and it's repeat
+I may just touch it or close 50% or close completely, we don't know, but this is ideal scenario for us, it's potential opportunity and it's repeat.

-We should always look at the Dollar Index to let it keep us out from wrong trades entries
+We should always look at the Dollar Index to let it keep us out from wrong trades entries.

 We should also look on ES, NQ and YM for divergences.
-When these markets are forming SMT Divergence we should know that algo is tipping its hand, meaning that it's telling us that this rally is suspect rally, meaning it's only going up to take Buy stops of anyone that short
+When these markets are forming SMT Divergence we should know that algo is tipping its hand, meaning that it's telling us that this rally is suspect rally, meaning it's only going up to take Buy stops of anyone that short.

 ### ICT Emini S&P 500 Review - March 27, 2023
 [ICT Emini S&P 500 Review - March 27, 2023](https://www.youtube.com/watch?v=NkwqJBzgQwo&list=PLVgHx4Z63pabpjlduWBaEsn8VMtALhjGV&index=43&ab_channel=TheInnerCircleTrader)